Multiplicative Pacing Equilibria in Auction Markets: Introduction

-\todo{As a second motivation beyond real-world use, we show that pacing equilibria are a refinement of {\em competitive equilibria}.
-A competitive equilibrium consists of item prices and allocations such that each bidder obtains a bundle that she considers optimal given those prices, and all items with positive prices are completely allocated.
-We show that every pacing} equilibrium is also a competitive equilibrium.
-Moreover, for every competitive equilibrium, it is possible to add some non-winning bidders so that it becomes a pacing equilibrium.
+We go on to show that pacing equilibria are a refinement of {\em competitive equilibria}.
+A competitive equilibrium consists of good prices and allocations such that each buyer obtains a bundle that she considers optimal given those prices, and all goods with positive prices are completely allocated.
+We show that every pacing equilibrium is also a competitive equilibrium.
+Moreover, for every competitive equilibrium, it is possible to add some non-winning buyers so that it becomes a pacing equilibrium.
 We exhibit an example in which the unique pacing equilibrium is not revenue-minimizing among competitive equilibria, i.e., there is another competitive equilibrium with lower revenue.
 This, in combination with the previous result, implies revenue-nonmonotonicity in the bids, i.e., additional bids can reduce the revenue of pacing equilibria.

+The (near) equivalence between our pacing equilibrium and competitive equilibrium leads to another motivation of our work: since real auction markets happen dynamically over time, it is not necessarily clear what the resulting allocations and prices will look like.
+However, ex-post one may hope that the allocations and prices roughly constitute a competitive equilibrium.
+This would imply several important properties such as envy-freeness, Pareto efficiency, and that market-clearing prices were used.
+Our paper shows that such a competitive equilibrium is achievable by having the seller conduct second price auctions, and letting the buyers (or proxy bidders) use multiplicative pacing.
+This lends support to the approach often taken in real auction markets, where a proxy bidder attempts to identify the correct pacing multiplier over time via some adaptive control algorithm.